-Most of the official due diligence process should be undertaken by an experienced surveyor (a geometra, architect or engineer) who is familiar with the purchase process and up to speed with the latest building codes, which are subject to frequent updates at a national level.
+Most of the official due diligence process can be handled by an experienced surveyor—a geometra, architect or engineer—who is familiar with the purchase process and up to speed with the latest building codes.

-The surveyor will (i) inspect the property and (ii) visit various local and national repositories to verify the property’s legal history and official blueprints.
-The goal is to confirm the legal and urbanistic conformity of the property and to provide the buyer with the certainty of purchasing a ‘clean’ asset that will not result in future legal obligations.
+The surveyor will (i) inspect the property and (ii) visit various official repositories to verify the property’s legal history and official blueprints.
+The goal is to confirm the legal and urban conformity of the property, ensuring that the buyer acquires a “clean” asset free from future legal obligations.

-Among the various documents and certifications that are produced during the due diligence process, are the following:
+Among the various documents and certifications that are produced and reviewed during the due diligence process, are the following:

 - Atto di Provenienza: most recent deed providing evidence of title.